m-kupiec/compendium-javascript/README.md

 ##### Memory Leak

-Occurs when when unneeded memory persists
+Occurs when unneeded memory persists

 ###### Improper Use of Closure